mk-tu/argBTW/README.md

 --cnf-file=out.cnf **(required with --btw-method=SAT_ENCODING)**
-Constructs a formula in cnf (models correspond to extensions of the AF), saves it as out.cnf and exits (i.e. does not solve the instance)
+Constructs a formula in cnf (models correspond to extensions of the AF), saves it as out.cnf and exits (i.e. does not solve the instance) --bd-timeout=60
+Timeout in seconds for calculating the backdoor (default 20)